24 Best Things To Do In Asheville We Love As Locals

 Chase those waterfalls.
 Transylvania County is known as the “Land of Waterfalls” with over 200+ waterfalls spanning Western North Carolina.
 A few of our favorites include Linville, Catawba, Mingo, Crabtree, and Looking Glass Falls.
 DuPont State Forest’s Triple Falls was a filming scene for The Hunger Games (do their 3-mile, 3-waterfall hike!)

-If you are worried about getting lost or don’t have the right gear, consider taking a Pisgah National Forest waterfall guided tour.
+If you are worried about getting lost or don’t have the right gear, consider taking a guided waterfall tour.

 Wine taste at the beautiful vineyards